gcobb321/icloud3/docs/chapters/1-setting-up-icloud-account.md

 iCloud Location Services provides 2 methods for locating your iPhone or other device. iCloud3 supports both methods and the one you use will depend on if you are using 2-factor authentication with your Apple iCloud account.

 #### Apple iCloud Documentation
-The Apple support web site has several articles that will help you set up yout iCloud account to prepare it for using iCloud3.
+The Apple support web site has several articles that will help you set up your iCloud account to prepare it for using iCloud3.
 - Go [here](https://support.apple.com/en-us/HT201493) for Set up and use Find My Friends
 - Go [here](https://support.apple.com/en-us/HT201088) for Set up Family Sharing
 - Go [here](https://support.apple.com/en-us/HT210400) for Set up Find My app